 5. Print your photos!
 I design a professional album of our best photos for each year.
 These are the heirlooms I know my children will be fighting over someday.
-In fact, I've recently been thinking that I should actually print two copies of each album so that they can each have one.
-My 3 year old already LOVES looking at the albums and is always requesting to look at the "Baby Gracie Book."
-I hope that many of you will invest in professional portraits and quality albums, but even if you don't- please still print your photos.
+In fact, I’ve recently been thinking that I should actually print three copies of each album so that they can each have one.
+My kids already LOVE looking at the albums and is always requesting to look at the “Baby Gracie Book.”
+I hope that many of you will invest in professional portraits and quality albums, but even if you don’t- please still print your photos.
 Someday (when that CD is as obsolete as a floppy disk) your children will be so glad that you did.

 I realize that going back through all of your old photos and trying to organize them is a daunting task.
 It is for me, too.
 And while I have gotten through a ton of them- I am still not finished.
 The best thing you can do is start being more organized going forward, and chip away at the old photos little by little.
 I hope these tips help you, and if you have other methods that have helped you keep your digital photos organized, I would love to hear them!

 If you are overdue for updated professional family portraits, I would love to help!
-I still have some availability this summer and fall, so contact me now to get your session booked :)
+Contact me now to start planning your session!